ASAP (TV program): Tours

 Since 1996, ASAP has held at least one show every year outside the studio (except years when the COVID-19 pandemic prevailed).
-Since 2014, the international shows are held in the middle/late part of the year, and a taped episode is aired on the week of the concert, then the international concert is aired in the following two to four weeks, divided into two to four parts.
+Since 2014, the international shows are held in the middle–late part of the year, and a taped episode is aired the week of the concert.
+Then the international concert is aired in the following two to four weeks, divided into two to four parts.